Growing Wall Street Protests Could Affect Policies, Elections

 He meant this latter point figuratively, but in fact people are dying in the US due to things like inadequate medical care and nutrition, and millions of ordinary Americans understand this.
 How many are ready to join this particular protest of these conditions remains to be seen.

 This entry was posted on Monday, October 3rd, 2011 at 12:54 pm and is filed under Communications, Politics, Sociology.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.